ojhajayant/eva/week7/Readme.md

+Please refer [this location](https://github.com/ojhajayant/eva/tree/master/week7/modular) for the code.

-Following shows the model based on the C1-T1-C2-T2-C3-T3-C4-O template and has a RF = 66x66 (>44x44 as required), the parameters = ~58K.
+Following shows the model, based on the C1-T1-C2-T2-C3-T3-C4-O template, and has a RF = 66x66 (greater than 44x44 as required) with ~58K parameters.

     - Each layer here uses Depth-wise Separable Convolution (hence the o/p capacity for each can be increased with correspondingly, lesser parameters